 3. What is an individual risk tariff?

 A mortgage lender looks at the loan-to-value (LtV).
 The LtV determines the risk tariff for your mortgage.
-There are different risk tariffs.
+There are different risks of tariffs.
 This is especially relevant if you want to consider a lower LtV for your mortgage.

 4. What ongoing costs are there?